How do I attach a

 How do I scale a recipe up from 4 servings to 10 servings?

-NYC lets you specify number of servings (v5.10 and higher) or a multiplier by which NYC can rescale any recipe, regardless of whether or not the recipe lists a number of servings.
+NYC v5.10 and higher lets you specify number of servings or a multiplier by which NYC can rescale any recipe, regardless of whether or not the recipe lists a number of servings.
 Use the Resize... button on the recipe edit window to specify the new number of servings (or a multiplier).
 You can print a resized recipe, but you cannot save it with resized ingredients unless you have checked “allow resized recipe to be saved” in Tools… Options… Editing.

 Meal-Master adjusts the quantities of the recipe according to the desired number of servings.
 The analogous function in NYC is the scale function, however, your scale function requires inputting a multiplier.
 So if I want to cook, for example, 7 portions of a recipe that lists 6 portions, I have to work out the correct multiplier.
 This is easy enough when using fractions (7/6), but for anyone who prefers decimals, this could be quite challenging.
 I would like to have the option to scale the ingredients by simply typing in the desired number of servings.